backand/docs/docs/scenarios/mailgun.md

 });

 ```
-Replace <your object name> with the object associated with the action you created.
+Replace <your object name> with the object associated with the action you created, and you are ready to send messages via Mailgun!